David Quest KC

 Technology, Blockchain, Cryptoassets & Artificial Intelligence

-He is a lead author of the landmark UK Jurisdiction Taskforce (UKJT) Legal Statement on Cryptoassets and Smart Contracts, which sets out the law on the proprietary status of cryptoassets and the enforceability of smart contracts and has been endorsed by courts in England and around the world.
+He is a lead author of the landmark UK Jurisdiction Taskforce (UKJT) Legal Statement on Cryptoassets and Smart Contracts, which sets out the law on the proprietary status of cryptoassets and the enforceability of smart contracts and has been endorsed by courts in England and around the world, and the UKJT Legal Statement on Digital Securities.
 He is also a lead author of the UKJT Digital Dispute Resolution Rules, a ground-breaking set of arbitration rules aimed at digital transactions.
 He continues to be closely involved in UKJT projects, and in the work of the University of Oxford Digital Assets Project.

 David has a strong mathematical and computing background.
 He graduated in mathematics from Trinity College, Cambridge.
 He worked in the research and development centre of ICL Mainframe Systems (now part of Fujitsu) developing software for the automated design of computer logic and memory components, receiving an SB Marsh Scholarship.
 He has maintained a close and keen interest in computing and technology.
 He is fluent in Python.